Logan, East Ayrshire

 Logan (Scottish Gaelic: An Lagan) is a village in East Ayrshire, southwest Scotland.
 It is 1 mi east of Cumnock, by the Lugar Water.

-Logan is served by a regular daytime bus service to Cumnock operated by Shuttle buses Ltd of Kilwinnig.
+Logan is served by a regular daytime bus service (#49A) to Cumnock operated by Shuttle buses Ltd of Kilwinning.
 The nearest train station is Auchinleck.

+The village provides little industry and mostly serves as a dormitory village for Cumnock and surrounds.
+The Ayr to Cronberry railway line would have passed behind the village before its closure in the 1960s.
+The track bed now serves as a popular footpath.